 - Complete the set-up of a replacement insectary in Zambezia and provide technical support for the Nampula insectary.

-- Support attendance of three representatives from Nampula and Zambezia to an NMCP led national boot camp to be held in Maputo
+- Support attendance of three representative from Nampula and Zambezia to a NMCP led national boot camp to be held in Maputo

 - Continue support for environmental compliance and stock management for Nampula.

-- Participate in a national IEC technical meeting in Maputo.
+- Participate in national IEC technical meeting in Maputo.

 The Global Fund-supported ‘insectary in a box’ in Nampula has not been moved to its final location.
 VectorLink therefore did not transition the mosquito colony from the provisional insectary to the ‘new’ insectary as planned for 2019.